h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 ## Task 1: Launch Experiment One: Predict a Car's Price

 As mentioned in the **objective** section, we will use three image models, but running each experiment takes time to run.
-For this reason, the experiment that takes the longest to complete has already been built for you and can be found in Driverless AI's **Experiments** section.
-We will use that pre-built model when exploring the second approach to image processing in Driverless AI.
-For now, we will follow to build the other two image models that will help us better understand the first approach.
+For this reason, all experiments have been built for you and can be found in Driverless AI's **Experiments** section.

-We will start the first experiment so that it can run in the background while we understnad **Transfer Learning**.
+To help us understand the first approach to image processing in Driverless AI, let's look at the following experiment: `Embeddings-Transformer-Without-Fine-Tuning`

+For understanding purposes, let's see how the first experiment was run.
 Right after, we will follow to understand the dataset and settings used in the first image model; doing so will allow us to understand **Embeddigns Transformer** (the first approach to image processing in Driverless AI).

-Our first image model will predict a car's price (again, we will explore the dataset and all settings for this model in a moment).
+Our first image model predicts a car's price (again, we will explore the dataset and all settings for this model in a moment).

+If you were to run the experiment, you would take the following steps:

 On the *Datasets page*, import the *Kaggle-MyAutoData-dataset*: